0xSpaceShard/starknet-devnet/README.md

 Lastly:
 - check if CI and image publish worked after commit
-- need to generate release notes with the corresponding tag version on GitHub
+- generate release notes with the corresponding tag version on GitHub
 - inform users on telegram, devnet channel in starkware discord, and [Starknet Shamans](https://community.starknet.io/t/starknet-devnet/69).